Torchwood Declassified

-Continuing the tradition of its parent, Doctor Who Confidential, Torchwood Declassified covers themes presented in the just-broadcast episode, as well as providing behind-the-scenes access and footage.
-Each episode is ten minutes long, compared to Confidential's 30–45 minute length.
+Continuing the tradition of its parent, Doctor Who Confidential, Torchwood: Declassified covers themes presented in the just-broadcast episode, as well as providing behind-the-scenes access and footage.
+Each episode is ten minutes long, compared to Confidentials 30–45 minute length.
 Following transmission, the episodes were all available for viewing on the BBC's Torchwood website, but were later removed from the site after the end of the first series.
 Both series of the Declassified installments have been included on the series box sets.